bzitkovic/intelligent-system-goodReads/README.md

 * The system must be able to recommend more than one book to the user, if possible
 * The book must be described in detail when offered to the user

-The system also uses decision tree as a method for chosing the best books for the user.
+The system also uses a decision tree as a method for choosing the best books for the user.

 ### Built With
 * [Python](https://www.python.org/)